 The study took place in the Department of Medicine and Medical Specialities at the CHU-YO.
 It is one of the reference centers for adult medical pathologies in the city of Ouagadougou and the surrounding localities and regions.
 The department includes a number of services: medical emergencies, pneumo-phthisiology, hepato-gastro-enterology, nephrology and haemodialysis, cardiology, internal medicine, infectious diseases, neurology, psychiatry, dermatology and venereology, and clinical haematology.

-This was a cross-sectional study with retrospective data collection that ran from January 1 to March 31, 2021.
-This study involved all patients hospitalised in the various departments of the said department.
-Thus, our sampling was exhaustive, taking into account the following inclusion criteria: patients hospitalised during the study period who had received oral or parenteral antibiotic therapy with a usable medical record.
-Patients included during the collection period constituted our sample.
+This was a cross-sectional study from retrospective data collection that ran from January 1 to March 31, 2021.
+This study involved all inpatients hospitalised in the various wards of the stated departments..
+Thus, our sampling was comprehensive, taking into account the following inclusion criteria: patients hospitalised during the study period who had received oral or parenteral antibiotic therapy from the medical record.
 Antibiotic use was assessed according to: the guide to good antibiotic prescribing in Burkina Faso [7] and the recommendations of the French-language infectious pathology society (SPILF) [8].
-It was justified if the pathology justified the administration of an antibiotic, and judged appropriate for the indication if the antibiotic prescribed was on the list of antibiotics recommended for that indication.
-It was compliant if the dosage, route of administration and duration of treatment complied with the recommendations.
+It was justified if the prescription was based on the antibiotics guideline: the administration of an antibiotic, and theappropriateness for the indication if the antibiotic prescribed was on the list of antibiotics recommended for that infection.
+It was considered compliant if the dosage, route of administration and duration of treatment complied with the recommendations.

 Data were collected through a literature review of patient records and hospitalisation registers, entered into the koboCollect software and analysed using EPI info software version 7.2.4.0.